-The Learning Journey at St. John’s C of E Academy
+The Learning Journey at St. John’s Church of England Academy

-As your child embarks upon their learning journey at St. John’s C. of E. Academy, the themes, aims, principles and values within the Early Years Foundation Stage will underpin their experience and they will be given opportunities to learn actively through play and exploration whilst being enabled to create and think critically.
+As your child embarks upon their learning journey at St. John’s, the themes, aims, principles and values within the Early Years Foundation Stage will underpin their experience and they will be given opportunities to learn actively through play and exploration whilst being enabled to create and think critically.
 We deliver the curriculum in an exciting and creative way, responding as much as possible ‘in the moment’ to the children’s interests, ideas and needs with sensitivity to meet each child’s diverse and unique, spiritual, social, emotional, physical and cognitive learning and development.

 Learning, Development and Care